jmsdsouzaPhD/GWDALI/docs/index.rst

 GWDALI Software
 =================================

 A software developed to perform parameter estimations of gravitational waves from compact objects coalescence (CBC) via Gaussian and Beyond-Gaussian approximation of GW likelihood.
 The Gaussian approximation is the related to Fisher Matrix, from which it is direct to compute the covariance matrix by inverting the Fisher Matrix **[1]**.
 GWDALI also deals with not-so-infrequent case of Fisher Matrix with zero-determinant.
-The Beyond-Gaussian approach uses the **Derivative Approximation for Likelihoods** algorithm proposed in **[2]** and applied to gravitational waves in **[3]** whose model parameter uncertainties are estimated via Monte Carlo sampling but less costly than using the GW likelihood with no approximation.
+The Beyond-Gaussian approach uses the `Derivative Approximation for LIkelihoods <https://arxiv.org/abs/2203.02670>`_ (DALI) algorithm proposed in **[2]** and applied to gravitational waves in **[3]** whose model parameter uncertainties are estimated via Monte Carlo sampling but less costly than using the GW likelihood with no approximation.

 Installation
 ---------